pagyew/vscode-murkvan/README.md

 Install options:

-- Install from the command line: `code --install-extension pagyew.packages-syncer`
+- Install from the command line: `code --install-extension pagyew.murkvan`
-- Search for `Packages Syncer` in the VS Code extensions panel
+- Search for `Murkvan` in the VS Code extensions panel

 ## Requirements